generomuga/digit-recognizer/README.md

-This is a project made for demo purpose for the students.
+This is a project made for class demo.

 This project was developed in python 2.7 environment.
 Please check requirement.txt for required python dependencies.